Constrained Supply and Production Planning in SAP APO

 What This Book Cover

 Here you will learn about resources—the mechanism for constraining the plan in APO and for determining the feasibility of the plan—and how constrained supply and production planning work together (and how they don’t).
-In addition, this book talks about constraint-based production planning at the supplier level: can a vendor’s production be capacity-constrained?
+Also, this book talks about constraint-based production planning at the supplier level: can a vendor’s production be capacity-constrained?

 By reading this book, you will learn: